Table of Contents

-Tirana, the largest city and at the same time the most developed metropolis is the capital of Albania, situated in the Middle Albania, bordered by Durres and Elbasan cities, second largest cities in country.
+Tirana, the largest city and at the same time the most developed metropolis is the capital of Albania, situated in Middle Albania, bordered by Durres and Elbasan cities, second largest cities in the country.
 Tirana is the settlement of many international firms and businesses’ offices.
-The architecture and urban development of the city boosted after 1990 since before citizens didn’t have the right to construct nor had their private owned lands or facilities.
+The architecture and urban development of the city boosted after 1990 since before citizens didn’t have the right to construct nor had their privately owned lands or facilities.

-3.020209 million people are estimated to live currently in Albania (calculated in 2014), whose prominent values are the worm hospitality and religious tolerance, often praised by important international figures, lately by Pope Francis during his historical visit to Tirana on September 21, 2014.
+3.020209 million people are estimated to live currently in Albania (calculated in 2014), whose prominent values are the worm hospitality and religious tolerance, often praised by important international figures, lately by Pope Francis during his historic visit to Tirana on September 21, 2014.

-Economy of Albania has had many ups and downs during the transition period (after the fall of communism in 1990 until nowadays).
+The economy of Albania has had many ups and downs during the transition period (after the fall of communism in 1990 until nowadays).
 It is a liberalized economy and mainly focused on tourism and natural resources (chrome, oil and other minerals).
 Economy’s priority sectors are: agriculture, tourism, ICT, transportation and logistics, renewable energy, manufacturing industry, mining industry (natural resources).

-After the fall of communism regime in 1990, first democratic elections took place in 1991 but the communist party won and was still a majority.
+After the fall of the communism regime in 1990, first democratic elections took place in 1991 but the communist party won and was still a majority.
 In March 1992, amid liberalization policies resulting in economic collapse and social unrest, a new front led by the new Democratic Party took power.
 The economic crisis spread in late 1996 following the failure of some Ponzi schemes operating in the country, peaking in 1997 in an armed rebellion that led to another mass emigration of Albanians, mostly to Italy, Greece, Switzerland, Germany and North America.
 In 1999, the country was affected by the Kosovo War, when a great number of Albanians from Kosovo found refuge in Albania.
-Albania became a full member of NATO in 2009, and has applied to join the European Union.
+Albania became a full member of NATO in 2009 and has applied to join the European Union.
 In June 2014, the Republic of Albania became an official candidate for accession to the European Union.

 Map of Albania